hsmyc/hsmyc/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Mendix,JavaScript, React, Next, Python, HTML, CSS
+- 🔭 I’m currently working with Mendix, JavaScript(React/Next/HTML/CSS) and Python.